beingforthebenefit/PlexMonitorChrome/CODE_OF_CONDUCT.md

 # Code of Conduct

-As contributors and maintainers of the Plex Server Stats Firefox Extension, we are committed to creating a respectful and inclusive environment for everyone involved.
+As contributors and maintainers of the Plex Server Stats Chrome Extension, we are committed to creating a respectful and inclusive environment for everyone involved.
 We expect all participants in our community to abide by this Code of Conduct in all interactions and contributions.

 ## Our Pledge